Technigo/project-happy-thoughts-api/README.md

 Project for Technigo emote Bootcamp, creating a database for the "Happy Thoughts" project.

 ## The problem
-Creating a database ssing Express and Mongo DB, and seting up endpoints with Mongoose and restful APIs.
+Creating a database using Express and Mongo DB, and seting up endpoints with Mongoose and restful APIs.

 ## View it live
 The databse: